Homeschooling: Motivations

 Families have a wide variety of reasons for choosing homeschooling.
 This bar chart shows the most common motivations for homeschooling in the United States as of 2023.

 There are many reasons why parents and children choose to homeschool, whether by necessity or by choice.

 Homeschool may be a necessity for a variety of reasons.
 For those who are in isolated rural locations that are too far from a conventional school, living abroad, or travel frequently, homeschool provides more consistency and convenience, eliminating the issues of distance or cultural barriers.
 Many young athletes, actors, and musicians are taught at home to accommodate their travel and practice schedules more conveniently.
 Mental and physical health issues are also a reason parents may homeschool or take distance education.

 Parents commonly cite two main motivations for voluntarily homeschooling their children: dissatisfaction with the local schools and the interest in increased involvement with their children's learning and development.
 Parental dissatisfaction with available schools typically includes concerns about the school environment, the quality of academic instruction, the curriculum, bullying, the risk of school shootings, racism, and lack of faith in the school's ability to cater to their children's special needs.
-Some parents homeschool in order to have greater control over what and how their children are taught, to cater more adequately to an individual child's aptitudes and abilities, to provide instruction from a specific religious or and moral position, and to take advantage of the efficiency of one-to-one instruction and thus allow the child to spend more time on childhood activities, socializing, and non-academic learning.
+Some parents homeschool to have greater control over what and how their children are taught, to cater more adequately to an individual child's aptitudes and abilities, to provide instruction from a specific religious or and moral position, and to take advantage of the efficiency of one-to-one instruction and thus allow the child to spend more time on childhood activities, socializing, and non-academic learning.

 A 2023 survey of homeschooling parents in the United States found concerns about school environment, moral instruction, dissatisfaction with academics, concern about school shootings, and bullying to be the most common reasons for homeschooling.
 The need for distance learning during the COVID-19 pandemic caused many parents to consider homeschooling where they might not have before.

-Concerns about school environment - the most commonly cited reason for homeschooling - may comprise a number of issues with conventional schooling, such as protection against bullying, social exclusion, drugs, stress, sexualization, social pressures, excessive performance thoughts, social groups or role models with negative influences, and degrading treatment in school.
+Concerns about school environment – the most commonly cited reason for homeschooling – may comprise a number of issues with conventional schooling, such as protection against bullying, social exclusion, drugs, stress, sexualization, social pressures, excessive performance thoughts, social groups or role models with negative influences, and degrading treatment in school.
 Children may also learn more efficiently at home because they are not distracted by other students or typical school scheduling.
 Some parents are of the opinion that certain temperaments are promoted in school, while others are inhibited which may also be a reason to homeschool their children.
 Many parents also homeschool their children and return their child into the school system later on, for example because they think that their child is too young or not yet ready to start school.
 The homeschool setting is also crucial when children begin to develop theory of mind; everything in their homeschooling environment can affect the way their theory of mind develops.